Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: REV-Scale Model Parametrization

+As seen in \cref{fig:alphas_ellipses}, ellipsoids are rotated around a central position, varying in aspect ratio and rotational pitch.
+Within each section of \cref{fig:alphas_ellipses}, the aspect ratio is constant, and increases from left to right.
+In each section the rotation pitch changes, with a symmetrical $90^\circ$ case at the center.
+As seen in the symmetrical cases, ellipsoids with higher aspect ratios (thinner ellipsoids) generally have smaller longitudinal dispersion, while tighter longitudinal bottlenecks (e.g., at $90^\circ$) increase $\alpha_L$.
+For transversal dispersion, $\alpha_T$ remains zero in symmetrical cases ($0^\circ, 90^\circ, 180^\circ$) but increases when the inclusion is slightly misaligned from the x-axis.

-The triangular cases will each have a similarly large solid inclusion, but their orientation will vary.
-These cases can be split into 4 sections, as seen in \cref{fig:alphas_triangles}, where within each section one triangular face is held parallel to a face of the unit cell, and the angle between the remaining faces and the outer wall is rotated from $0\degree$ to $45\degree$.
+The triangular cases introduce further asymmetry.
+Each triangular inclusion has a similar volume and position but varies in orientation.
+In \cref{fig:alphas_triangles}, these cases are divided into four sections, with one triangle face parallel to a unit cell face per section, and the remaining faces rotated between $0^\circ$ and $45^\circ$.

-The first and third sections have the same shapes rotated across the X-axis, and the developments in $\alpha_L$ and $\alpha_T$ are therefore symmetrical. $\alpha_L$ will be higher in the cases where the upwind face of the triangle approaches the upwind face of the unit cell.
-Interestingly in each of these sections there is an orientation where the triangle will be symmetrical about the Y-axis.
-In these sections, the average velocity will again be oriented to the X-axis, and $\alpha_T$ will be zero.
-As observed in the ellipsoidal cases, the cases where the solid inclusion is angled away from the symmetrical case will develop the highest transversal dispersivity.
-Here transport will highlight the asymmetries throughout the system, which will not be aligned with the average velocity.
+The first and third sections, which are x-axis reflections of each other, show symmetrical trends in $\alpha_L$ and $\alpha_T$.
+When the triangle’s upstream face is closest to the unit cell border, $\alpha_L$ is higher.
+In cases of y-axis symmetry, $\alpha_T = 0$, and as with ellipses, slight deviations from symmetry result in the highest $\alpha_T$.

-The second and third sections will have the same shapes rotated across the Y-axis.
-The developments in $\alpha_L$ will be comparable as they both will introduce similar flow bottlenecks, but will differ slightly given the distance between the bottleneck and the upwind face.
-Additionally, the transversal dispersivity $\alpha_T$ will be much higher for the cases in the fourth section as the angled triangular faces will force more outward asymmetric transport than the flow patterns in the second section.
+The second and fourth sections involve y-axis reflections, and show similar trends in $\alpha_L$ due to comparable flow bottlenecks.
+Slight differences arise due to the varied position of the bottleneck. $\alpha_T$ is higher in the fourth section, where angled faces cause more outward transport than in the second section.